 When it comes to traditional news apps the question what a user can do with it, is still stuck in the early days being mostly an extension of the website and its news feeds.
 Users can read the news, great.
 Maybe they can customise their news feed by choosing a topic or a region, but it´s basically the same content with the same structure you can find on the website.
 That´s it.

 What might be a sufficient strategy for some international publishers that can address a worldwide audience with enough unique quality content, the vast majority of publishers will not be able to scale content and brand in such a way.
 Their potential target group is and always will be a community that is united by a specific language, topic, interest and location.
 They all face the dilemma, that there is simply no scarcity of content and news – often even within their niche!
-Jeff Jarvis describes it very well in this Medium post.
+The mighty Jeff Jarvis describes it very well in this Medium post.

 To understand what it needs to serve your community and succeed on mobile, it´s never a bad idea to take a closer look at Facebook.
 Facebook is (or maybe we should say “was”) basically a news app with community features on top.
 The term “social media” is an expression of that.
 When the news feed with its smart personalisation was introduced in 2006 it soon became the key to the platforms mobile proposition.
 It shaped the way users in many western countries consume content on mobile and also what they expect from a premium mobile app.